ariven/logrus-auth/README.md

 they are not an email address provider like windows live and gmail are.
 This means that in theory someone could hijack an account if you are not careful.

+- Changed password hash to use the PBKDF2 method.
+This is change is not compatible with the old method of handling password and hashes, it requires a change to the table structure and a different method of handling the salt.
+This change though allows you to fine tune your password hash generation to increase security over time without forcing users (of this algorithm) to redo their passwords.

+- Created install controller that will create the tables and foreign keys needed.
+This is experimental.
+This also changes the structure of several of the tables, so it is an all or nothing thing.